-Whether it is a blizzard, earthquake, flood or other natural disaster, our heating systems are susceptible to outages.
-You’ll want at least one emergency heater so you don’t suffer hypothermia within your own home.
+Our heating systems are susceptible to outages, whether it is a blizzard, earthquake, flood, or another natural disaster.
+You’ll want at least one emergency heater so you don’t suffer hypothermia in your own home.

 Ideally, you would have two types of emergency heaters.
-If you ran out of fuel for the first, you could use the other one as a backup.
+If you run out of fuel for the first, you could use the other one as a backup.

-All types of emergency heaters can be broken down into types.
-Below is an overview of the types of emergency heaters, their pros/cons, and which ones are safest.
+All types of emergency heaters can be broken down into classes.

 Best Type of Emergency Heater: The Quick Answer